pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/pulumi-packages/_index.md

 ![A graphic representation of the steps listed above](img/pulumi-package-concepts.png)

+All Pulumi Packages must include a [schema]({{<relref "/docs/guides/pulumi-packages/schema">}}), which defines the resources and functions exposed by the package, and is used to drive the generation of language-specific SDKs and documentation.

 ## Get started

 To get started, create a repository from your component from the appropriate template repository: